earthai-tech/fusionlab-learn/docs/source/installation.rst

 **Standalone GUI Application**
 ******************************
-The installation also creates a direct command to launch the **Subsidence PINN Mini GUI**.
+The installation also creates a direct command to launch the **Subsidence PINN Mini Forecaster**.
 This is a standalone desktop application for running the entire forecasting workflow without writing any code.

 .. code-block:: bash

-   fusionlab-learn-pinn-mini-forecaster
+  mini-forecaster

 Running this command will open the application window directly.
 For a detailed guide on using the GUI, please see the